 Another barrier that Marie faced was that women were not allowed on ships, as this was considered bad luck up until the 1960s.
 Instead of going to sea, she stayed ashore and mapped the echo soundings collected by ships point by point.
 The state-of-the-art ‘echo sounding’ method used to chart the deep ocean worked by sending an electronic signal deep into the ocean, where it would reflect off the seafloor and be received by a microphone back on the ship.
 The time it took for the signal to return could be used to gauge ocean depth.
 It was Marie’s job to turn those numbers into a map, which required her to painstakingly plot the sounding profiles acquired by ships.
 She plotted six E-W profiles across the North Atlantic (up to 3500 km long).
 Her diligent and detailed work allowed her to examine the ocean’s bathymetry, which revealed that the bottom of the ocean was not a flat and featureless plane, but had a topographic fabric.
 In 1952, as the image of the bottom of the ocean was coming together, Marie’s maps revealed the presence of a continuous and symmetric feature, which she called ‘rift’.
 And this feature was present in other oceans.
-Initially, her colleague Bruce Heezen was skeptical, as the presence of such a rift would have supported the controversial theory of continental drift and ridiculed Marie’s theory as ‘girl talk’.
+Initially, her colleague Bruce Heezen was skeptical, as the presence of such a rift would have supported Wegener’s controversial theory of continental drift and ridiculed Marie’s theory as ‘girl talk’.
 At the time, supporting the theory of continental drift was almost a form of scientific heresy.

 But because all the data were plotted on maps of the same scale, these could be superimposed on a light table.
 And indeed: the earthquake epicenters lined up with the rift valleys, which provided further support for Marie’s rift valley.
 While Bruce was skeptical at first, he recognized the correlation between earthquakes and the rift valley and began to endorse the existence of a continuous central valley within the mid-oceanic ridge system.
 Further data from the South Atlantic supported the existence of an underwater mountain range with a central valley and it was becoming clear that this was a more or less a continuous feature across the face of the Earth.
 These findings were first presented to the scientific community in 1956, when Heezen and Ewing published and presented the evidence for the worldwide rift.
 The reactions from the scientific community spanned from amazement to scorn.
 Only three years later Marie was eventually included as a co-author on her own work when the text accompanying the physiographic map of the North Atlantic was published (Heezen, Tharp and Ewing, 1959).
 Their scientific maps visualized the topography of the ocean floor revealed that there is a whole geographical landscape of mid-ocean ridges, fracture zones and trenches down there.